kelvinnharris/run-my-nginx/README.md

 # Kubernetes Service

-In this demo, we would like to deploy an image using Kubernetes and configure a service to access your application image.
+In this demo, we would like to deploy an image using Kubernetes and configure a service to access the application image.

 ## Steps to reproduce solution